vmware/photon/docs/photon-admin-guide.md

 ## Docker Containers

 Photon OS includes the open source version of Docker.
-With Docker, Photon OS becomes a Linux run-time host for containers---that is, a Linux cloud container.
+With Docker, Photon OS becomes a Linux run-time host for containers--that is, a Linux cloud container.
 A container is a process that runs on the Photon OS host with its own isolated application, file system, and networking.

 On Photon OS, the Docker daemon is enabled by default.
 To view the status of the daemon, run this command: